All Episodes

 They have offices in London, the major companies, but more than major, more than size, they're genius.

-And uh I had a talk with four of them today, and they speak a language that most people don't even understand.
+And I had a talk with four of them today, and they speak a language that most people don't even understand.

-But I understand something that they've really advanced therapeutics and therapeutically, and uh they have arrived in London already.
+But I understand something that they've really advanced therapeutics and therapeutically, and they have arrived in London already.

-We've contacted uh all of uh Boris's doctors, and uh we'll see what is going to take place, but they are ready to go.
+We've contacted all of Boris's doctors, and we'll see what is going to take place.

 But when you get brought into intensive care, that gets very, very serious with this particular disease.

-So uh the two companies are there and uh with what they are talking about, and it's uh rather complex and and has had really incredible results.
+So the two companies are there with what they are talking about.

-Uh we're working with the FDA and everybody else, but we are working with London with respect to Boris Johnson.
+We're working with the FDA and everybody else, but we are working with London with respect to Boris Johnson.

 Across the country, we're attacking the enemy on all fronts, including medical, scientific, social, logistical, and economic.

-We're pressing into action the full power of American government and American enterprise, and our military has been incredible.
+We're pressing into action the full power of American government and American enterprise.

-We've just sent three thousand uh public health personnel.
+We've just sent 3,000 public health personnel.

-So Governor Murphy and Governor Cuomo are going to be using the ship New York, New Jersey, and uh it's a big ship, and it's now COVID, it's set for COVID, and we are going to hopefully uh that will be uh very helpful to both states.
+So Governor Murphy and Governor Cuomo are going to be using the ship to New York, New Jersey, and it's a big ship.

-It's convenient, it's right in the middle of everything.
+It's right in the middle of everything.

 So that'll be something great.